Social Security Number/ITIN/Drivers License

 - How to Apply for a Social Security Number

 - 1) Your hiring department must provide a Social Security employment letter (on departmental letterhead).
 They may use the Employer Sample Letter as a reference.
-Upload the letter to the SSN letter request in the ISSS Portal or request the letter be sent to the Office of International Student Admissions & Programs at P.O.
+Upload the letter to the SSN letter request in the ISAP Portal or request the letter be sent to the Office of International Student Admissions & Programs at P.O.
 Box 8106.

-- 2) After your SSN eligibility letter is prepared, you will be notified by email to pick up your employment letter and a letter from our office, but only after we confirm your SEVIS record has been activated.
+- 2) After your SSN eligibility letter is prepared, you will be notified by email to pick it up from our office, but only after we confirm your SEVIS record has been activated.

 - 4) Email Cindy Durden (firstname.lastname@example.org) to ask for login information for the Glacier Tax Prep website to complete the Tax Assessment.